radkr/intro-component-with-signup-form/README.md

 Refactor: Rewrite the style to use grid instead of flexbox to prevent glitches around the breakpoint.

+## Iteration 4

+Refactor: Factor the reused Input component and the functional SignUpForm component out into React Functional Components to enhance the maintainablilty and the testability of the page.

 ## What I learned

 ### Next.js fonts